Yaroslav Halan: Evaluations by contemporaries

 "[Halan] has used his undeniable publicistic talent to serve the enemy, thereby placing himself outside the Ukrainian people.
 He has directed his energy and creative mind against his own people and their interests.
 An outrageous egoist, egocentrist, money lover, slanderer, cynic, provocator, agent of two intelligence services, misanthrope, falsificator, speculator, and an informer are all the characteristics of Yaroslav Halan."

 Petro Tereschuk, History of a Traitor (Yaroslav Halan), Canadian League for Ukraine's Liberation, Toronto, 1962.

 "Yaroslav is an erudite, artist, polemicist, politician and undoubtedly an international-level journalist.
 I was amazed at his knowledge of the languages: German, French, Italian, Polish, Jewish, Russian.
 Picking up any newspaper or document he leafs through, reads it and writes something down.
 I was also surprised by his efficiency in work, interest in everything, an exceptional ability to "seek" and "raise" topics, problems, his persistent work on processing the material."

 Yuri Yanovsky, a Ukrainian Soviet writer, who worked with Halan at the Nuremberg Trial in 1946.

-"n 1949 I witnessed an unusual event.
+"In 1949 I witnessed an unusual event.
 On 2 October Yaroslav Halan spoke in Lviv University.
 It turned out to be his last speech.
 We condemned him but his presentation surprised me.
 He spoke as an intelligent person defending Ukrainian culture.
 It had nothing to do with the series of his pamphlets "I spit on Pope!"
 Halan turned out to be a totally different man.
 Several days later he was killed."

 Mykhailo Horyn, a Ukrainian anti-Communist dissident.